Prostate Cancer Treatment

 Symptoms of prostate cancer are frequent urination, difficulty to pass urine, the urge to urine frequently, blood in urine or semen and erection problems.
 Factors that can increase the chances of getting prostate cancer include family history, inherited mutated genes, age, and exposure to radiation and obesity.

-Prostate cancer can be detected through physical examination and symptoms by your doctor.
+Prostate cancer in India can be detected through physical examination and symptoms by your doctor.
 Your doctor may suggest a Prostate Specific Antigen (PSA) test, Transrectal Ultrasound Scan (TURS), MRI scan and TRUS biopsy.

 Once prostate cancer has been diagnosed, doctors will determine the stage of cancer and whether or not it is metastatic; based on which doctors would be able to devise a treatment plan.
 Prostate cancer treatment varies depending on the stage of cancer and whether or not the cancer has spread.
 Treatments include surgery, radiotherapy, chemotherapy, vaccines, cryotherapy, high-intensity focal ultrasound (HIFU), hormone therapy and targeted drug therapy.